wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 ```

 **Properties**
-* redisSrckey: The value of source key.
+* redisSrckey: The name of the source key from where the last element is retrieved.
-* redisDstkey: The value of destination key.
+* redisDstkey: The name of destination key.

 **Sample request**